ghostfreeman/volcanolairwebsigh/content/jobs/index.md

 draft: true
 ---

-We're currently not hiring, but if you have worked in the industry and want to send your resume and portfolio over, shoot it over to us at `careers at volcanolair dot co` and we'll give it a look.
+We're currently not hiring, but if you have worked in the industry and want to send your resume and portfolio/reels over, shoot it over to us at `careers at volcanolair dot co` and we'll give it a look.

 Please don't send unsolicited game ideas.
 We legally cannot read them.